wandb/docs/docs/guides/hosting/operator.md

 ```
 The deployment will take a few minutes to complete.

-7. Verify the installation.Make sure that everything works by following the steps in [Verify the installation](#verify-the-installation).
+7. Verify the installation.
+Make sure that everything works by following the steps in [Verify the installation](#verify-the-installation).

 8. Remove to old installation.
 Uninstall the old helm chart or delete the resources that were created with manifests.